EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ```

 ### 1.4 Start the client scripts
-After transfering the public key directory from your server to the clients,
+After transferring the public key directory from your server to the clients,
 log into the each client docker container and run the start script with
 ``` bash /etc/connect_to_server.sh ```
 You will be prompted for the location of the servers public key and afterward for the allowed IP range the tunnel shall be established for.
 In this example, use 10.11.12.0/24 to be able to connect to all clients.